Chuck Ealey: Early life and college

-Canadian football career
+Professional career

 In 1972, Ealey signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He did not start as quarterback until the third game of his rookie season, but then proceeded to lead Hamilton to an 11–3 record and first place in the East Division.
 Ealey won the CFL's Most Outstanding Rookie Award and was named to the CFL All-Star team.
 He helped secure a 13–10 last minute victory over the Saskatchewan Roughriders in the 60th Grey Cup, when he also won the Grey Cup Most Valuable Player award after passing for 291 yards and a touchdown and rushing for 63 yards.

 Ealey was traded to the Winnipeg Blue Bombers halfway through the 1974 season and played one and a half injury-plagued seasons with the Bombers.
 In 1975, he was traded to the Toronto Argonauts and played three seasons before suffering a career-ending collapsed lung in 1978.
 In total, Ealey played seven seasons in the CFL, passing for 13,326 yards and 82 touchdowns.

 Personal life

 Ealey is now a regional director for Investors Group in Mississauga, and makes radio appearances as an investment and finance commentator on radio stations in the area.
 He currently lives in Brampton with his wife.
-He has three children and seven grandchildren.
+He has three children and seven grandchildren (6 grandsons and 1 granddaughter).
 Ealey's son, Damon, also played football for the University of Toledo in 1995.

 A documentary film on his life, Undefeated: The Chuck Ealey Story was aired on November 27, 2008.

 Chuck Ealey is one of a number of black athletes featured in Choice of Colours: The Pioneering African-American Quarterbacks Who Changed the Face of Football, a book for young readers released in 2008.
 Chuck is also the subject of the 2012 documentary "The Stone Thrower."
 It is part of Engraved on a Nation, a series of eight documentaries celebrating the 100th Grey Cup that aired on TSN in October 2012.

 Ealey's daughter, writer and broadcaster Jael Ealey Richardson, has also written about Ealey's life in a memoir published in 2012 and a children's book adaptation published in 2015, both under the title The Stone Thrower.